intercom-dds/ic-idl/README.md

 ## MSRV

+- MSRV for the compiler is 1.74.
-MSRV is 1.70.
-The MSRV may change between minor version updates and is not considered a semver-breaking change.
+- MSRV for the Rust serialization library is 1.70.

+The MSRV may change between minor version releases and is not considered a semver-breaking change.